Note

 Modify the CMakeLists.txt File

-We only need to make a few changes to the CMakeLists.txt
+You only need to make a few changes to the CMakeLists.txt

 file to package the app as an app bundle.